d-melita/devops-tutorial/loki-grafana/step1/text.md

 - The `promtail` service uses the `grafana/promtail:2.9.10` image and mounts the `/var/log` directory from the host to collect logs.

 - The `grafana` service uses the `grafana/grafana:latest` image and exposes port `3000` to access the Grafana service.
-It also configures a datasource for Loki in the `ds.yaml` file.